-Net cash used in financing activities in fiscal 2015 was primarily a \$10,000,000 cash dividend to shareholders, partially offset by net proceeds from the sale of common stock of \$302,701 from stock option exercises.
+Net cash used in financing activities in fiscal 2016 was primarily due to \$2,311,673 in repurchases of our common stock and \$19,414,864 in cash dividend to shareholders, partially offset by net proceeds from the sale of common stock of \$292,909 from stock option exercises.

-In addition to the \$10,000,000 dividend in fiscal 2015, on May 6, 2015 we announced that our Board had declared a cash dividend of \$1.00 per share of common stock, or \$4,875,953 based on shares outstanding as of May 1, 2015, to be paid May 29, 2015.
-We may continue quarterly dividends in excess of our free cash flow in order to return cash to our shareholders.
-We plan to fund such dividends through cash provided by operating activities and proceeds from maturities of marketable securities.
-Our plan for capital allocation is to continue cash dividends and opportunistic share repurchases until we have significantly decreased our balance of cash plus marketable securities.
-We expect to return significant cash to shareholders while maintaining sufficient liquidity for operations and strategic flexibility.
-We plan to maintain enough cash and marketable securities to fund our operations, to defend our intellectual property if necessary, to make opportunistic strategic investments, and for contingencies.
+In addition to cash dividends to shareholders paid in fiscal 2016, on May 4, 2016 we announced that our Board had declared a cash dividend of \$1.00 per share of Common Stock, or \$4,835,010 based on shares outstanding as of April 29, 2016, to be paid May 31, 2016.
+We plan to fund dividends through cash provided by operating activities and proceeds from maturities of marketable securities.
 All future dividends will be subject to Board approval and subject to the company s results of operations, cash and marketable security balances, estimates of future cash requirements, and other factors the Board may deem relevant.
 Furthermore, dividends may be modified or discontinued at any time without notice.

-We repurchased \$1,263,405 of our Common Stock in fiscal 2014.
-We did not repurchase any stock in fiscal 2015 or fiscal 2013.
-The repurchases in fiscal 2014 were under a program announced January 21, 2009 authorizing the repurchase of up to \$2,500,000 of our Common Stock, \$1,236,595 of which remained available as of March 31, 2015.
-The repurchase program may be modified or discontinued at any time without notice.
+We repurchased \$1,695,466 of our Common Stock in fiscal 2016 and \$1,263,405 in fiscal 2014.
+We did not repurchase stock in fiscal 2015.
+The repurchases in fiscal 2016 and 2014 were under a program announced January 21, 2009 authorizing the repurchase of up to \$2,500,000 of our Common Stock and an additional \$5,000,000 announced August 27, 2015.
+The remaining authorization was \$4,540,806 as of March 31, 2016.
+We intend to finance any stock repurchases with cash provided by operating activities or maturating marketable securities.
+Additional information on our Stock Repurchase Program is contained in the section titled, Stock Repurchase Program under Part II, Item 5 of this Report.